Trichotech has been acquired by Concateno plc

 Concateno, chaired by Keith Tozzi, former Chief Executive of Swan Group and the British Standards Institute, and backed by Marwyn Capital and a list of blue-chip investors, was one of a number of potential acquirers from the UK and overseas that were eager to invest in the occupational drug testing sector.

-The team, headed by Graham Carberry, Director at Arrowpoint Advisory, recommended Concateno to TrichoTech founding director John Wicks because of the group's demonstrable commitment to consolidating the UK laboratory test sector.
+The team, headed by Graham Carberry, Managing Director at Arrowpoint Advisory, recommended Concateno to TrichoTech founding director John Wicks because of the group's demonstrable commitment to consolidating the UK laboratory test sector.
 Shortly prior to the purchase of TrichoTech, Concateno had announced the successful acquisitions of Medscreen Ltd and Altrix plc.
 It also showed a willingness to value the company appropriately alongside a well thought-out strategy to undertake the consolidation of the lab test sector.

 Carberry says: “Until recently the UK lab test sector was highly fragmented but Concateno has acted as a catalyst for a significant consolidation with these deals, resulting in a strategic presence in the testing of blood, urine and oral fluids, as well as hair.
 Marwyn Capital and its investors have recognised the significant potential in hair testing for drugs of abuse and the extensive reputation built up by John and his team for the cost effective and highly accurate analysis of hair.”